python/devguide/getting-started/setup-building.rst

 Install pre-commit
 ------------------

-To make sure your code is formatted correctly, we recommend to install `pre-commit <https://pre-commit.com>`_, and set it up as a git hook.
+To make sure your code is formatted correctly, we recommend installing `pre-commit <https://pre-commit.com>`_, and set it up as a Git hook.

 You will only need to execute these steps once per machine: